Vehicle registration plate: Registration plate accessories

+A New South Wales licence plate showing car rental licence plate frame exterior accessory and blue EV sticker, given its an electric car.

 Today, plates are commonly attached with screws that mount into threaded fittings on the vehicle but originally nut-and-bolt combinations were needed to fasten the plate to a bracket, which led to the use of varied registration plate ornaments, accessories and attachments.
 The most common of these include fastening bolts with ornamental heads in a myriad of styles; these are generally legal everywhere providing the plate itself is not obscured.
 Those bolts faced with a colored glass or plastic reflector are termed registration plate jewels.
 Traditionally the front plate would be fastened by an amber or green jewel and the rear by a red jewel, but other colors have become available over the decades including blue, clear and, most recently, purple.

 The manufacture and use of registration plate toppers – attachments and accessories mounted atop plates, often as advertising premiums – has diminished because of the design of modern vehicle bodies that incorporate recessed plate mountings.
 But older vehicles will usually have room for such attachments that may mention vehicle dealerships, tourist attractions and petroleum companies.
 Some of these commercial toppers also incorporate one or more reflectors or a safety-related message.
 Large stand-alone glass or plastic reflectors or cataphotes – some imprinted with an advertising message – are still common plate toppers whenever registration-plate brackets are able to accommodate them.